Tuberculosis

 Diagnostic Testing

-- Tuberculin skin test (Mantoux): Exposure screening; positive result does not prove active disease.
+- Tuberculin skin test (Mantoux): Exposure screening; positive result does not prove active disease; read induration at 48-72 hours.

-- IGRA blood tests: Useful when BCG history complicates skin-test interpretation.
+- IGRA blood tests: Useful when BCG history complicates skin-test interpretation; also cannot distinguish active from latent disease.

-- Sputum AFB microscopy and culture: Core microbiologic pathway for confirmation and response monitoring.
+- Sputum AFB microscopy and culture: Core microbiologic pathway for confirmation and response monitoring; sputum bacilli detection is the conclusive pulmonary diagnostic step.

 - NAAT and molecular testing: Rapid TB detection with rifampin resistance support.